aymericdo/super-garde/README.md

 # Super-Garde

-This is a project is inspired by [pocketbase-sveltekit-auth](https://github.com/jianyuan/pocketbase-sveltekit-auth), thanks to him.
+This project is inspired by [pocketbase-sveltekit-auth](https://github.com/jianyuan/pocketbase-sveltekit-auth), thanks to him.

 ## Developing